fabaff/fsl-test-bench/tasks/web-servers/WEB-SERVERS.md

-# Webserver
+# Web servers

-Nowadays there are a couple of webservers around for Linux. 'apache', 'nginx', and 'lighttpd' just to name the most popular.
-Every type of webserver has its purpose and its unique fingerprint.
-The following webserver are available for a Fedora Security Test bench setup:
+Nowadays there are a couple of web servers around for Linux. 'apache', 'nginx', and 'lighttpd' just to name the most popular.
+Every type of web server has its purpose and its unique fingerprint.
+The following web server are available for a Fedora Security Test bench setup:

 * [lighttpd](http://www.lighttpd.net/)